Faculty Support

 Grant recipients will be asked to submit a brief report (approximately 500 words) and at least one photo relevant to grant activities to be used in Dickey Center outreach and communications.

-Funding is available to develop new courses or enhance existing ones that provide students with international perspectives and content.
-Support is provided for guest speakers, films, the acquisition of materials, and other enhancements.
+Funding is available to enhance existing courses that provide students with international perspectives and content.
+Support could be provided for e.g. guest speakers, films, and the acquisition of materials.

 Manuscript Review